God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 "Lord God — they're saying I'm just making up parables.
 They're not taking this seriously."

-Even the prophet felt the weight of being dismissed.
-He's delivering the most urgent message imaginable, and the people are writing him off as a storyteller.
+Even the felt the weight of being dismissed.
+He's delivering a profoundly urgent message imaginable, and the people are writing him off as a storyteller.
 Sometimes the hardest part of speaking truth isn't the message — it's the audience. 💔